Butterfly's Tongue: Plot

 In a Galician town in the 1930s, a young boy, Moncho, goes to school for the first time and is taught by Don Gregorio about life and literature.
-At first, Moncho is afraid that the teachers will hit him, since that was the standard procedure, but he is relieved to discover that Don Gregorio does not hit his pupils.
+At first, Moncho is afraid of the teachers hitting him, since that was the standard procedure.
+However, he is relieved to discover that Don Gregorio does not hit his pupils.
 Don Gregorio is unlike the other teachers; he builds a special relationship with Moncho, teaching him to love learning.
 Don Gregorio teaches him about the butterfly’s tongue on a field trip through the woods, with Moncho having an asthma attack and being assisted by Don Gregorio.
 Don Gregorio also builds a special relationship with Moncho's father, who is a Republican like him.
-At this period in Spain, the Republican and the Nationalist factions are fighting a civil war, forcing people to take sides.
-Moncho's mother is lukewarm towards the Republic, her main concern being belief in God; she eventually sides with the Nationalist rebels.
+At this time in Spain, the Republican and the Nationalist factions are fighting a civil war, forcing people to take sides.
+Moncho's mother is indifferent towards the Republic, her main concern being belief in God; she eventually sides with the Nationalist rebels.

 When Nationalists take control of the town, they round up known Republicans, including Don Gregorio.
 As Moncho's father is a Republican, his family fears that he too will be arrested if the Nationalists discover his political leanings.
-In order to protect themselves, the family goes to the town square to jeer the captured Republicans as they are paraded out of the courthouse and put on a truck.
-The film ends with Moncho, despite his continued great affection for his friend and teacher, yelling hateful things and throwing rocks at Don Gregorio and the other Republicans, as instructed by his mother, as the truck carries them away, although the last thing Moncho yells are the words for the tongue of a butterfly, espiritrompa (Spanish for "proboscis"), a favorite word taught to him by Don Gregorio, in an attempt to let his dear friend know that he does not truly mean the words he is yelling.
+In order to protect themselves, the family goes to the town square to taunt the captured Republicans as they are paraded out of the courthouse and put on a truck.
+The film ends with Moncho, despite his continued great affection for his friend and teacher, yelling hateful insults and throwing rocks at Don Gregorio and the other Republicans, as instructed by his mother, while the truck carries them away.
+The last thing Moncho yells are the words for the tongue of a butterfly, espiritrompa (Spanish for "proboscis"), a favorite word taught to him by Don Gregorio, in an attempt to let his dear friend know that he does not truly mean the words he is yelling.